- Commercial and advertising photography tops the list at $65,000–$160,000+, with licensing fees that can double your income from a single campaign.

 Portrait and family photography is the most common entry point for aspiring professionals.
 The barrier to entry is low — a decent camera, some lights, and marketing skills can get you started.
 But building a sustainable business requires business acumen as much as photography skill.

-Two business models:
+Two business models dominate:

 - Shoot-and-deliver: Session fee ($200–$500) includes digital files.
 Higher volume, lower per-client revenue.